-- NG21 3.5%

-- NG22 2.8%

-- NG18 1.7%

-- NG17 1.7%

-- NG1, NG2, NG3, NG4, NG5, NG6, NG7, NG8, NG9 approximately 8%

-- NG10, NG11, NG12, NG13, NG14, NG15, NG16, NG20, NG23, NG24, NG25 approximately 8%

-4.3.6 The table at Appendix A provides an approximate distance travelled from each post code:

-- 65% of visitors had travelled from home, whilst 25% had travelled from holiday accommodation; and - 63% of visitors had been before and 8% visited the site on a weekly or more frequent basis.

-4.3.7 The lack of data relating to frequency of visit to distance travelled leads to the need for some assumptions.
-It can be reasonably assumed that the most frequent users of the site travel from settlements up to 20km from the SAC.

-4.3.8 The current focus of interest is on the Sherwood Forest Visitor Centre; this due to be reconstructed on a site across the B6034 from its present location.
+- NG22 2.8% - NG18 1.7% - NG17 1.7% - NG1, NG2, NG3, NG4, NG5, NG6, NG7, NG8, NG9 approximately 8% - NG10, NG11, NG12, NG13, NG14, NG15, NG16, NG20, NG23, NG24, NG25 approximately 8% - 4.3.6 The table at Appendix A provides an approximate distance travelled from each post code: - 65% of visitors had travelled from home, whilst 25% had travelled from holiday accommodation; and - 63% of visitors had been before and; - 8% visited the site on a weekly or more frequent basis. - 4.3.7 Other key points from the survey are: - 94% of visitors travelled by private transport; - 1% walked; - 59% of visitors went to the major oak; - 54% of visitors visited the Forest; - 41% of visitors came for a walk; - 30% came specifically to see the Major Oak; - An additional 16% of visitors came for other reasons and this included dog walkers. - 4.3.8 The lack of data relating to frequency of visit to distance travelled leads to the need for some assumptions.
+It can be reasonably assumed that the most frequent users of the site travel from settlements up to 20km from the SAC - 4.3.9 The current focus of interest is on the Sherwood Forest Visitor Centre; this due to be reconstructed on a site across the B6034 from its present location.
 A recent planning application which had been approved was predicted to increase visitor numbers to 1,000,000 in the first year of operation falling to a plateau of approximately 800,000 in year three.
-The scheme is subject to a revised planning application which is understood to be scaled back, although impacts on visitor numbers are not clear at this stage.

-4.3.9 In order to help reduce visitor pressure on the SAC it is proposed that visitors will be encouraged away from its boundaries and into the wider area.
-This will reduce the risk of harm to SAC habitats, in particular veteran trees within the vicinity of the existing visitor centre.

-4.3.10 Current risks to the SAC include intensive activities in the vicinity of the existing visitor centre.
+The scheme is subject to a revised planning application which is understood to be scaled back, although impacts on visitor numbers are not clear at this stage. - 4.3.10 In order to help reduce visitor pressure on the SAC it is proposed that visitors will be encouraged away from its boundaries and into the wider area.
+This will reduce the risk of harm to SAC habitats, in particular veteran trees within the vicinity of the existing visitor centre. - 4.3.11 Current risks to the SAC include intensive activities in the vicinity of the existing visitor centre.
 This is in the form of car parking.
 Vehicle and pedestrian movement has the potential to compact soil and root zones around veteran trees in the area.
-Direct impacts include disturbance of tree roots through compaction from this activity and also damage to trees through vandalism.

-4.3.11 Indirect impacts may arise through compaction causing damage to soil mycorrhyza and their root associations, disturbance to soil fauna and changes in hydrological functioning.

-4.3.12 The Habitat Regulations Assessment Report for the Sherwood Forest Living Legend concluded:
+Direct impacts include disturbance of tree roots through compaction from this activity and also damage to trees through vandalism. - 4.3.12 Indirect impacts may arise through compaction causing damage to soil mycorrhyza and their root associations, disturbance to soil fauna and changes in hydrological functioning. - 4.3.13 The Habitat Regulations Assessment Report for the Sherwood Forest Living Legend concluded:

-'Whilst it is likely that existing local users of the wider SAC will continue to use minor paths, no significant adverse impacts to SAC habitats are anticipated to result from increased visitor numbers associated with the proposed campus development.'

-4.3.13 The new visitor centre scheme included the improvement of existing access to the SAC.
-Evidence suggests that the existing footpath network has generally coped with usage, even during times of peak usage during the early 1990s when visitor numbers reached 1 million per annum (following the release of 'Robin Hood - Prince of Thieves').
+'Whilst it is likely that existing local users of the wider SAC will continue to use minor paths, no significant adverse impacts to SAC habitats are anticipated to result from increased visitor numbers associated with the proposed campus development.' - 4.3.14 The new visitor centre scheme included the improvement of existing access to the SAC.
+Evidence suggests that the existing footpath network has generally coped with usage, even during times of peak usage during the early 1990s when visitor numbers reached 1 million per annum (following the release of 'Robin Hood Prince of Thieves').